jbristowe/writing/fiddler-definitions.md

 The AutoResponder supports a useful development scenario when resources and/or services may be unavailable.
 It may be used to mock API responses from a service.
 The AutoResponder may also be configured with a latency setting to simulate a more realistic response time.

-The HTTP specification enables intermediaries to transform messages and their payloads (see [section 5.7.2](https://httpwg.org/specs/rfc7230.html#message.transformations)).
+The HTTP specification enables proxies to transform messages and their payloads (see [section 5.7.2](https://httpwg.org/specs/rfc7230.html#message.transformations)).
 Fiddler is capable of transforming messages through custom rules with FiddlerScript.
 FiddlerScript is one of the most powerful features in Fiddler; it can be used to enhance Fiddler's UI, add new features, and modify messages.

 ![](https://i.imgur.com/sZODz3T.png)